10 Top Things to do in Dubrovnik

 This is quite an experience and possible even for older folks.
 Late sixties and seventies that we are, we did it quite easily.

-Once up there, the views are stunning of the whole city but one also gets a glimpse of the life within the city walls.
-It is interesting to see not just the rooftops but the gardens and terraces.
-It gives you a glimpse into life within the walls during the ancient times.
+Once up there, the views of the whole city are stunning but in addition, you also get a glimpse of the life within the city walls and if you close your eyes for a moment, of how people lived there in the ancient times.
+It is interesting to see not just the rooftops of homes but also its gardens and terraces.

 3. Explore the Museums